 A: A blog of any sort is a personal diary so what works for me may not work for you.

-- Don’t leave spammy comments (ie: “Looks delicious – check out my site!”) on other blogs
+- Don’t leave spammy comments (ie: “Looks delicious – check out my site!”) on other food blogs, or put your URL in comments on blogs.

 Still, I advise you not to take it too seriously.
 It’s not a popularity contest and if it’s not fun, don’t do it.